 Infants (birth to 18 months old)

-• Use hardboard books or cloth books, which work best.
-Books with one to two bright or high-contrast images on the page allow your child to identify and connect with the content.
+- Select board books or cloth books.
+Find stories with one to two bright or high-contrast images on the page that allow your child to identify and connect with the content.

-• Interact with your little ones as you share a book together.
+- Interact with your little ones as you share a book together.
 Show your baby the book.
-Talk about the images, make eye contact and respond to your infant’s babbles and gestures.
-The activity will have a significant impact on your children’s brain architecture.
+Talk about the images, make eye contact and respond to their babbles and gestures.
+The activity will have a significant impact on your children’s brain development!

-• Encourage your child to touch and hold the book.
-We know that mouthing the book is part of the process as well.
+- Encourage your child to touch and hold the book.
+Chewing on the book counts as part of the process!
 Children learn through all of their senses.
-This is all good!
-It is the way they explore the world around them and part of the fun.
+It’s the way they explore the world around them and part of the fun.

-• Repeat the stories over and over again.
+- Repeat the stories over and over again.
 This will help with both language and cognitive development.
-You may find that your young ones have a preference for a favorite book by their reactions.
+You may find that your child has a favorite book by their reactions.

 Here are three of our favorites: